 - Try to avoid too much red meat – a little bit is fine but keep it to 3-4 times per week.

-When you’re feeling low and stressed, it’s important to put healthy habits in place – to give yourself a better chance of coping with life’s challenges.
+If you’re feeling low and having a tough time, it’s important to put healthy habits in place – to give yourself a better chance of coping with life’s challenges.

 The headspace Clinical Reference Group oversee and approve clinical resources made available on this website.

 Last reviewed 21 September 2021